Nishal3/airbnb-warehousing/README.md

 8. For the target database, choose the database we made in Glue for the untransformed data and click "Next"
 9. Click "Create crawler"

-Here's how it might look:
+Below is how it might look:
 ![ RDS_crawler_details ]

 #### 5.2.2 Redshift Crawler

-1. Rinse and repeat for Redshift assigning meaningful names and using the connection and database in Glue associating with Redshift.
-The only thing different is the data source's path, which is now "transformed_columbus_oh_listings_data/%"
+1. Rinse and repeat for the Redshift crawler while assigning meaningful names to each section and using the connection and database in Glue associated with Redshift.
+The only thing different is the data source path, which is now "transformed_columbus_oh_listings_data/%"

-Here's how it might look:
+Below is how it might look:
 ![ Redshift_crawler_details ]

 Now, select the crawlers and hit "Run".
 And now, we've fetched the column metadata for both data source and target!